Story by Tannar Miller

 — ♦♦♦ —

 If you thought you knew the story of the famous poet/writer…think again.
-Was he a writer, or a monster?
+Was he a writer, or did he become a monster?
 This story would chill even Poe himself.